Alton1998/alton.github.io/docs/blog/posts/why_go_for_rag.md

----
-draft: false
-date: 2024-05-31
-authors:
-  - alton
-categories:
-  - LLMs
-  - NLP
-  - RAG
-  - Fine Tuning
----
-# Why go for RAG over Finetuning?
+# Why go for RAG?

 ## Overview

 In this project we choose a foundational model i.e. GPT or BERT and create an API that makes it easy to interact with the LLM.